Cub Scout Pack 13 – Midtown Memphis

 About Pack 13

 Pack 13 is served by the Chickasaw Council of Boy Scouts of America, and charted to Trinity United Methodist Church (1738 Galloway, Memphis, TN 38112).
+We welcome Girls and Boys into Scouting, from Kindergarten through 5th grade.
+For 6th graders and up, we have both Boy and Girl Troops – see more details at http://scouts13.org.
 We meet in the Church’s Education Building at the corner of Galloway and Evergreen, downstairs every Sunday at 3pm.
-Pack 13 was established in the 1930’s and other than a brief interruption during World War II has been one of the longest continually actives pack in the Midsouth.
+Pack 13 was established in the 1930’s and other than a brief interruption during World War II has been one of the longest continually active packs in the Midsouth.

 You do not need to be a member of the church to be part of the Pack.